My struggle with this style

 I immediately shook off the embarrassment of the first batch, dumped this once-promising beer down the drain and walked back down to my local homebrew shop to get another round of ingredients.

-The next attempt was better, but still disappointing.
+The next attempt was better but still disappointing.

 Yes, I remembered to treat the water properly but was thoroughly disappointed when I went to task my first bottle two weeks after bottling day.
 It tasted stale and had turned a grey colour.
 With this being a hoppy style, I assumed I had done a poor job of bottling, clearly oxidizing the beer, right?
 (I would later discover that the colour change with NEIPA may not be the result of oxidation.
-We still don’t dully understand what causes this colour change).
+We still don’t fully understand what causes this colour change).

-I decided to get a couple confidence-boosting brews under my belt to clear my mind before returning to NEIPA one month later.
+I decided to get a couple of confidence-boosting brews under my belt to clear my mind before returning to NEIPA one month later.

 Attempt #3: Conditioning Time